-All states and territories are currently compliant or non-compliant with an extension.
-Until October 1, 2020, residents from these states and territories may continue using their driver’s licenses or identification cards, regardless of whether the license/ID is REAL ID compliant or not, for accessing federal facilities (including military bases), entering nuclear power plants, and boarding commercial aircraft.
+All states and territories are currently compliant or under review (American Samoa and Northern Mariana Islands).
+Until October 1, 2021, residents from these states and territories may continue using their driver’s licenses or identification cards, regardless of whether the license/ID is REAL ID compliant or not, for accessing federal facilities (including military bases), entering nuclear power plants, and boarding commercial aircraft.

 What If My State Is Compliant, but I Don’t Have a REAL ID?